 “While I have seen many such [renewable energy] programs in the US and Canada, I have seen none which compare to Morrisville’s.
 In terms of diversity of programs, quality of faculty and staff, depth of instruction, and “passion,” [MSC’s Renewable Energy program] is far ahead of the competition.”

 Morrisville State College’s Renewable Energy Technology A.A.S. degree is a hands-on program to develop skilled technicians who are prepared to enter the job market as entry-level installers or maintenance technicians for renewable energy technologies, including grid-tied solar photovoltaic (PV, electricity), solar thermal (hot water, heating), small wind (electricity), micro hydroelectric, and bioenergy systems (biodiesel, bioenergy crops, methane, gasification and combustion).
 Renewable energy training at Morrisville provides experience working on real systems that are installed on campus, including a farm-scale anaerobic digester, biomass gasification cogeneration systems (for electricity and heat), wind turbines, solar PV, solar thermal, micro hydroelectric, biodiesel and two dedicated renewable energy laboratory classrooms.

 Class work in this curriculum focuses on the fundamental mathematics and science skills required to size, design, install and troubleshoot home-based renewable energy systems.
 Energy efficiency and energy conservation are continually examined throughout the curriculum.

-Because the Morrisville State College faculty members have close working relationships with local renewable energy system installers, our students will get cutting-edge technical training that is demanded in this high-growth job sector.
+Because Morrisville State College faculty members work closely with local and national renewable energy companies, our students get cutting-edge technical training that is demanded in this high-growth job sector.

 Renewable Energy Technology is a ThinkPad University curriculum in which the use of laptop computers is integrated into courses.